SaMajerus/Inventory-Trkr/README.md

 * Running the Program

-  * In your GIT BASH command line, enter this command:  'npm run start' .
+  * In your Git BASH command line, enter the command  'npm run start' .
 The files will be compiled and then the application will be started.
-  In the terminal, once the last line of text reads    ''Ctrl-C to end the Application'',  press Ctrl & Left-click the 'localhost:5000' link.
-A new tab will open in your browser -- and the rest should be self-explanatory.
+Once a new tab opens in your browser, the rest should be self-explanatory.

   The localhost server application will shut down once the user presses 'Ctrl-C' with the terminal selected.
 To run the program again after a given session ends, simply reenter  'npm run start'  as before.
 <br><br>

-* If you get an error, here are Troubleshooting steps to try (In Order):
+* If you get an error, here are Troubleshooting steps to try <em>(In Order)</em>:
   * 9 times out of 10, an error message will appear if you try to run the program whilst being in the wrong directory location.
   To make sure you're in the right place, do the following--
     * In your Git Bash command line, enter the command  'pwd'.
 The Path leading to your current Folder (a.k.a.
 Directory) location will be printed out.